Contact Us 1-800-596-4880

 Lets you manually add Anypoint MQ connector instances to your flow with the Operation field set to ack or nack depending on whether the app is receiving or rejecting a message.

-You can set a local state using the Anypoint MQ connector’s Operation field:
+You can set a local state using the Anypoint MQ connector’s Operation dropdown:

 Create an Auto Acknowledge Flow in Anypoint Studio